MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   /// Programmatically trigger a save as action for the current top-level document.
   /// The `SaveAsUIShowing` event will be raised.
   ///
   /// Opens a system modal dialog by default.
-If it was already opened, this method
-  /// would not open another one.
-If the `SuppressDefaultDialog` is TRUE, won't open
+If the `SuppressDefaultDialog` is TRUE,
-  /// the system dialog.
+  /// won't open the system dialog.
   ///
   /// The method can return a detailed info to indicate the call's result.
   /// Please see COREWEBVIEW2_SAVE_AS_UI_RESULT